Call Us

 Is hiding alcohol or secret drinking a sign of alcoholism?

-Secret drinking is just one of many potential signs of alcoholism, but it doesn’t automatically mean that person has an addiction to alcohol.
+Secret drinking is just one of many potential signs of alcoholism, but it doesn’t automatically mean the person has an addiction to alcohol.
 Nor does it mean that someone who isn’t a secret drinker can’t be suffering from alcoholism.
 Everyone’s circumstances are different, and the symptoms they show will differ.

 An important distinction to bear in mind is harmful drinking vs alcohol addiction.
 Many secret drinkers are engaging in harmful drinking, but wouldn’t yet be considered within the more medical construct of alcohol addiction (or alcoholism).
 Alcoholism is also likely to include other common signs of alcoholism.